Illustration for: OpenAI Says It Won’t Seek Government Backstop for Infrastructure, CFO Friar Says

 2 min read

-While the firm has benefited from various U.S. initiatives that promote AI research, Friar emphasized that the bulk of the heavy lifting still rests on private‑sector investment.
-She also touched on the broader conversation about how the United States can maintain a competitive edge in emerging technologies.
+Sure, the firm has taken advantage of a few U.S. programs that support AI research, but Friar stressed that most of the heavy lifting still comes from private-sector money.
+She also nudged the larger debate about how the United States might stay ahead in new technologies.

-“I was making the point that American strength in technology will come from building real industrial capacity, which requires the private sector and government playing their part,” she added, reiterating the support the US government has provided in propagating AI‑related projects and companies.
+“I was making the point that American strength in technology will come from building real industrial capacity, which requires the private sector and government playing their part,” she said, noting the government’s role in supporting AI-related projects and companies.

 "I was making the point that American strength in technology will come from building real industrial capacity, which requires the private sector and government playing their part," she added, further reiterating the support the US government has provided in propagating AI-related projects and companies.
 Previously, at a business conference held by WSJ, Friar stated that maintaining state-of-the-art AI capabilities requires constant investment in the most advanced chips, which form the foundation of AI infrastructure.
 She explained that OpenAI's approach has always been to operate on the technological frontier, but doing so depends on the availability and financing of these high-performance chips.